 If you are looking for a fantastic summer experience, you’ve come to the right place!
 The Peninsula Chapter prepares high school and college students from Mountain View / Los Altos north to San Bruno for immersing themselves in Latin American culture, and to designing and leading community inspired projects in collaboration with US and Latin American peers and partner organizations over the summer.
 Get out of your element and experience the world!

-The Peninsula Chapter recruits Amigos participants during September and early October.
-Our training program begins in early November and winds up in May just before the summer projects kick off.
-Our participants receive training in cross-cultural sensitivity, community organizing, technical skills, personal health & safety, and the culture of Latin America.
-In June, the volunteers travel to their assigned countries.
-At their project orientation, they join with other AMIGOS volunteers from throughout the United States and Latin America.
-Participants are then placed, with one or two partners, in a rural or semi-rural community to live and work for the summer.
-Check back next fall and attend one of the Informational Meetings we hold in September to learn more about the Amigos experience and the chapter training program.
-If you have any questions about the Peninsula Chapter, please don't hesitate to contact us at: firstname.lastname@example.org
+The Peninsula Chapter recruits Amigos participants from September into December.
+Our training program begins in January and winds up in May just before the summer projects kick off.
+We invite students and their parents to attend one of our Informational Meetings (held in the fall) to learn about the Amigos experience and the chapter training program.
+If you have any questions about the Peninsula Chapter, please don’t hesitate to contact us at: email@example.com

 - Chapter training materials and workshops